zzxwill/oss/intl.en-US/Developer Guide/Regions and endpoints.md

 **Note:**

 -   We recommend that you use third-level domain names, that is, `bucket name` + `endpoint` format to share links or bind domain names \(CNAME\).
-For example, the third-level domain name for the bucket \`oss-sample\` in the region China East 2 \(Shanghai\) is \`oss-sample.oss-cn-shanghai.aliyuncs.com\`.
+For example, the third-level domain name for the bucket oss-sample in the region China East 2 \(Shanghai\) is oss-sample.oss-cn-shanghai.aliyuncs.com.
 -   For SDKs, use `http://` or `https://` + `endpoint` as the initialization parameters.
-For example,  we recommend use `http://oss-cn-shanghai.aliyuncs.com` or `https://oss-cn-shanghai.aliyuncs.com` as the initialization parameter.
+For example,  we recommend that you use `http://oss-cn-shanghai.aliyuncs.com` or `https://oss-cn-shanghai.aliyuncs.com` as the initialization parameter.
 Do not use a third-level domain name, that is, `http://bucket.oss-cn-shanghai.aliyuncs.com` as the initialization parameter.

--   By default, the Internet address \`oss.aliyuncs.com\` is directed to the Internet address of the region China East 1 \(Hangzhou\).
+-   By default, the Internet address oss.aliyuncs.com is directed to the Internet address of the region China East 1 \(Hangzhou\).

--   The intranet address \`oss-internal.aliyuncs.com\` is directed to the intranet address of the region China East 1 \(Hangzhou\).
+-   The intranet address oss-internal.aliyuncs.com is directed to the intranet address of the region China East 1 \(Hangzhou\).

 ## Regions and endpoints in a VPC network {#section_m14_zvy_5db .section}